21 September 2023

 Find and combine lost super

 If your account is not receiving contributions, your insurance cover may cease after 16 months.
 It's worth using this time to check your insurance needs.

 Access super early

 In certain circumstances, such as severe financial hardship, you may be eligible to access some of your super early.

-Administration and investment fees will continue to be deducted from your super balance to maintain your account and give your super the chance to keep growing.
+Administration and investment fees will continue to be deducted from your super balance to maintain your account.

 The difference between redundancy and being stood down

 You might be wondering what the definition of redundancy is, compared to the meaning of being asked to stand down.